Sao Jose Dos Campos Sao Paulo, Brazil Travel Guide

 Major providers are Claro, Vivo, and TIM.

-Wi-Fi is widely available in hotels, restaurants, cafes, and shopping malls.
-Public Wi-Fi networks may offer less security; use caution for sensitive transactions.
+Wi-Internet access is widespread in hotels, restaurants, cafes, and shopping malls.
+Public Wi-Wireless internet networks may offer less security; be careful for sensitive transactions.

 Correios, the Brazilian postal service, maintains offices throughout the city.
 Use these in order to sending mail and packages.